gabeklein/entangled-io/README.md

 At runtime, having crawled the functions you provided, `@entangled/express` defines the route: <br>
 `POST //0.0.0.0:8080/sayhi` on whatever backend you set up.

-At the same time in your browser app, a copy of `@entangled/client` replaces `my-service` via webpack, exporting as follows:
+At the same time in your browser app, a copy of `@entangled/client` replaces `my-service` via webpack, but tweaked to export as follows:
 ```ts
 { sayHi: (name?: string) => Promise<string> }
 ```

-> Notice this mirrors the actual `Interface` exported by you.
+> This will always mirror the `Interface` exported by you.

 When called, the runtime goes to work to bundle and send your arguments (if there are any) to a route expected to match your function.

-If all goes well, your Express backend receives the request, to reformat and apply to that function. <br/> Much the same occures for the response, and *voila* the client's promise resolves the actual returned value!
+If all goes well, your backend receives the request, to then reformat and `apply` to a real function. <br/> Much the same occures for the response, and *voila* the client's promise resolves the actual returned value!

 And all of your glue-code: `⤵`<br/> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;